 Current trends in small spacecraft CDH generally appear to be following those of previous, larger scale CDH subsystems.
 The current generation of microprocessors can easily handle the processing requirements of most CDH subsystems and will likely be sufficient for use in spacecraft bus designs for the foreseeable future.
 Cost and availability are likely primary factors for selecting a CDH subsystem design from a given manufacturer, but many groups develop their own custom platforms.
 The ability to spread nonrecurring engineering costs over multiple missions and reduce software development through reuse are both desirable factors in a competitive market.
-Heritage designs work well for customers looking to select components with proven reliability for their mission.
+Heritage designs work well for customers looking to select components with proven reliability for their mission as long as the key components are still in production.
 SmallSat CDH should consider the following:

 - 1. Avionics and onboard computing form factors - 2.
 Highly integrated onboard computing products - 3.
-Rad-hard processors and FPGAs - 4.
+Radiation-tolerant processors and FPGAs - 4.
 Memory, electronic function blocks, and components - 5.
 Bus electrical CDH interfaces - 6.
 Radiation mitigation and tolerance schemes

 As small satellites move from the early CubeSat designs with short-term mission lifetimes to potentially longer missions, radiation tolerance becomes a significant factor when selecting parts.
 These distinguishing features, spaceflight heritage and radiation tolerance, are the primary differentiators in the parts selection process for long-term missions, verses those which rely heavily on commercial-off-the-shelf (COTS) parts.
-Experimental missions typically focus on lowcost, easy-to-develop systems that take advantage of open-source software and hardware to provide an easy entry into space systems development, especially for hobbyists or those who lack specific spacecraft expertise.
+Experimental missions typically focus on low-cost, easy-to-develop systems that take advantage of open-source software and hardware to provide an easy entry into space systems development, especially for hobbyists or those who lack specific spacecraft expertise.